Geometric characterization of anomalous Landau levels of isolated flat bands: Discussion

-We have shown that the LLS of an IFB is determined by its wave function geometry and the underlying symmetry of the system.
-The idea presented in this work goes far beyond the conventional semiclassical idea in which the Landau level spectrum is dominantly determined by the band dispersion at zero magnetic field.
+We have shown that the LLS of an IFB is determined by its wave-function geometry and the underlying symmetry of the system.
+The idea presented in this work goes beyond the conventional semiclassical idea in which the Landau level spectrum is dominantly determined by the band dispersion at zero magnetic field.
 So far, we have focused on the cases when the band width of the IFB is strictly zero.
 However, in real materials, it is difficult to observe perfect flat bands due to the long-range hoppings and spin-orbit coupling~\cite{taie2015coherent,kajiwara2016observation,slot2017experimental,drost2017topological,leykam2018artificial}.
 To understand the influence of a finite band width of the IFB, we have studied another tight-binding model defined in the Lieb lattice including spin-orbit coupling.
-The hopping parameters, the band structure, and the LLS of this system are described in \figs{fig5}(a), (b), and (c)-(d), respectively.
-Under weak magnetic flux with $t\phi>0$, the LLS of the IFB cannot be observed because it is dominated by the energy scale of the band width of the nearly flat band.
-However, the anomalous LLS arising from the wave function geometry can be observed for the magnetic flux larger than a threshold value $(\phi/\phi_0)_{\rm thres}\sim 8t\lambda_{soc}/\pi$.
-On the other hand, the LLS is not disturbed by the band width when $t \phi<0$, because the nearly flat band has only positive energy.
-Such a Lieb lattice model with spin-orbit coupling hosting a nearly flat band was already realized in an exciton-polariton system~\cite{whittaker2018exciton}, and also is expected to be realized in electronic systems consisting of covalently-bonded organic frameworks~\cite{cui2020realization}. \\
+The hopping parameters, the band structure, and the LLS of this system are described in Fig.~\ref{fig2}a, Fig.~\ref{fig5}a, and Fig.~\ref{fig5}b,c, respectively.
+Under weak magnetic flux with $t\lambda_{\rm soc}\phi>0$, the LLS of the IFB cannot be observed because it is dominated by the energy scale of the band width of the nearly flat band.
+However, the anomalous LLS arising from the wave-function geometry can be observed for the magnetic flux larger than a threshold value $(\phi/\phi_0)_{\rm thres}\sim 8t\lambda_{\rm soc}/\pi$ (see Fig.~\ref{fig5}c).
+On the other hand, the LLS is not disturbed by the band width when $t\lambda_{\rm soc}\phi<0$, because the nearly flat band has only positive energy (see Fig.~\ref{fig5}c).
+Such a Lieb lattice model with spin-orbit coupling hosting a nearly flat band was already realized in an exciton-polariton system~\cite{whittaker2018exciton}, and also is expected to be realized in electronic systems consisting of covalently-bonded organic frameworks~\cite{cui2020realization}.